 The main factor involved in the diet is to stop eating foods that trigger inflammation in the body while also eating more anti-inflammatory foods.

-- Breakfast: For the first meal of the day, an omelet with some kale and mushrooms offers enough sustenance to help the person get through the morning.
+An omelet with some kale and mushrooms offers enough sustenance to help the person get through the morning.
 The omelet should ideally be prepared using olive oil.
 Normal cooking oils should be avoided.
 The omelet can be enjoyed with a few cherries or berries, as well as a cup of green tea.

-- Lunch: When lunchtime arrives, a few green vegetables, along with salmon that is grilled, can be both healthy and delicious.
+When lunchtime arrives, a few green vegetables, along with salmon that is grilled, can be both healthy and delicious.
 Again, olive oil should be used in the preparation of the food.

-- Dinner: A curried chicken with some broccoli and cauliflower makes the perfect way of ending the day without eating pro-inflammatory foods.
+A curried chicken with some broccoli and cauliflower makes the perfect way of ending the day without eating pro-inflammatory foods.
 A glass of red wine can be enjoyed with dinner, as this alcoholic beverage has proven benefits associated with it.

 There are a few delicious snacks that can also form part of the person’s daily diet.
 Some examples of snacks that can be consumed when following an anti-inflammatory diet include: